AsaHolley/PyBer_Analysis/README.md

 ## Summary ##
 **Recommendation 1-** Pyber should focus on building its business in its most high fare city types- namely the urban cities and to a lesser extend suburban cities.
-Rural area's do not produce substational revenue.
+Rural area's do not produce substantial revenue.

 **Recommendation 2-** It appears that is a trend in the Spring towards increasing ridership in suburban areas and a decrease in Urban.
 Pyber should build marketing strategies around this trend to take advantage.

-**Recommendation 3-**
+**Recommendation 3-** This analysis should be expanded to review fare trends through the year and not just January through April.
+In addition, more analysis could be done to look at specific cities within the city types that tend to have more frequent and larger fares to help better target marketing efforts.